Golden Boy of the Blue Ridge: Synopsis

 Left alone together, Clay tells Maggie his story in greater detail: his tyrant father was trying to force him to marry a wealthy widow woman, but for the first time in his life, Clay stood up to his father and swore he'd be Never Afeard Again.
 Maggie becomes all the more fascinated by Clay and this mixture of vulnerability, bravery, honesty and ferocity she sees in him.

 At the climax of Clay's story about his newfound bravery, a sudden knock at the door scares him out of his wits.
 It's the Widow Hazel, who says she's come to take Clay to lodge at her Little Log Cabin.
-It isn't fitting, Hazel says, for a murderer to be keeping company with a young girl.
+It isn't fitting, Hazel says, for a murderer to be keeping company with a young woman.
 The Widow claims that she murdered her own husband, therefore she's a more suitable companion for Clay.
 A fierce battle ensues between the two women, with Clay eventually deciding the contest in favor of Maggie.

-The next morning, while Maggie is out doing chores, a gaggle of local girls come by the cabin.
+The next morning, while Maggie is out doing chores, a group of local women come by the cabin.
 They've heard rumors that there's A Wanted Man thereabouts, and they're all eager to meet him.
 Clay, beginning to enjoy his newfound celebrity, tells his story again, and it grows with the telling.
 (Twice-Told Tale) Maggie returns and discovers Clay in the midst of his fawning admirers.
-Angrily she chases the girls off and scolds Clay, warning him that he'd best not be boasting of his crime: it'll get back to a lawman, and he'll be hanged for it.
+Angrily she chases the women off and scolds Clay, warning him that he'd best not be boasting of his crime: it'll get back to a lawman, and he'll be hanged for it.
 Clay is stung by this and says he'd better be going, but Maggie stops him and confesses that she doesn't really want him to go.
 Clay leaves to do his chores, and Maggie ponders her growing feelings for him, wondering whether he might be the Golden Boy for whom she's waited so long.